spongeyperson/OpenCoreEFI-KVM-AMD/Unused/Configs/README.md

-This Folder is for Unused Config.plist clauses that may be of use later.

 Each file consists of a section snippet from `config.plist` that is no longer in use.
+Use them if you wish, but they are largely irrelevent